-The following requirements should be met, in line with the above legislation:- storage:
+The following requirements should be met, in line with the above legislation: -

-- the medication should be double locked, i.e. in an appropriate storage container, in a locked room.
-The medication may need to be kept refrigerated once opened, and this should be made clear on the IHCP. - o named staff only should be allowed access to the medication.
-A plan for obtaining the medication for a medical emergency, or school evacuation, should be put into place.

-administering:

-two members of staff should be present when the drug is to be administered, to double check the dose is correct.
-One person will administer the dose, and the second person will witness its administration.

-record keeping:

-- a separate Controlled Drug register should be kept, to record each dose that is administered, and should be signed by the two members of staff who administer the medication.
-This register is to be kept for two years from the date of the last entry in the register. - if misuse of a controlled drug is suspected, all records should be checked by Senior Management and the Headteacher, and reported to the Police/Local Intelligence Network (LIN).
-Guidance on this should be sought from healthcare professionals.
+- storage: - the medication should be double locked, i.e. in an appropriate storage container, in a locked room.
+The medication may need to be kept refrigerated once opened, and this should be made clear on the IHCP. - named staff only should be allowed access to the medication.
+A plan for obtaining the medication for a medical emergency, or school evacuation, should be put into place. - medication should be weighed (liquid) or counted in (tablets) when handed over by parent/carer.
+This amount should be documented.
+When administering staff should weigh, or count, the medication before and after each dose.
+This should be documented, to ensure that this measurement is in line with the previous administration to the pupil. - administering: - two members of staff should be present when the drug is to be administered, to double check the dose is correct.
+One person will administer the dose, and the second person will witness its administration. - record keeping: - a separate Controlled Drug register should be kept, to record each dose that is administered, and should be signed by the two members of staff who administer the medication.
+This register is to be kept for two years from the date of the last entry in the register. - if misuse of a controlled drug is suspected, all records should be checked by Senior Management and the Headteacher and reported to the Police/Local Intelligence Network (LIN).
+Guidance on this should be sought from healthcare professionals. - destroying: - unused controlled drugs should be destroyed of under specific controlled conditions.

-destroying

-unused controlled drugs should be destroyed of under specific controlled conditions.
 This should be referred to on the IHCP, and advice taken from healthcare professionals.

-UNACCEPTABLE PRACTICE
+Unacceptable Practice